- Religion and Philosophy»

 2. Above All Nations

-- For thou art an holy people unto the YHWH thy Elohim: YHWH thy Elohim hath chosen thee to be a special people unto himself, above all people that are upon the face of the earth.
+Deuteronomy 7 6 says that Yisrael "art an holy people" and chosen "to be a special people unto himself, above all people that are upon the face of the earth."

 "See?
 He said we're above everyone else.
 He only loves us."
 Yes, the 12 Tribes were held in higher regard compared to everyone else.
 Let's read a few more verses from the same chapter.